duclairdeugoue/duclairdeugoue/README.md

 # Hi there am duclairdeugoue 👋

-I'am a **Cameroonian** and also a  FullStack Web Developer with 3+ years of experience.
-I am currently working on ALX SE and Frontend Mentor challenges for building frontends UIs  and websites.
+I'am a **Cameroonian** and also a  FullStack Web Developer.
+I am currently learning Artificial Intelligence and Machine Learning.

 <!--
 ## Frontend Technologies